HuangKst/EnterpriseSystemArch/README.md

 4. If the customer has a good credit rating, the invoice is sent directly to the customer
 5. If the customer is cash-on-delivery (COD) the invoice is forwarded to the warehouse for packing with the product.
-6. The delivery note is sent to the warehous
+6. The delivery note is sent to the warehouse